bnlrnz/MimaSim/README.md

 - breakpoints are set in source code by typing a upper case 'B' on a separate line or interactively in the mima shell
 - when in mima shell, breakpoints can be toggled on/off
+- breakpoints are not present in mimas memory!

 ```
 LDV 0xF1